SAP-archive/iot-reference-app-opc-ua/Docs/0-5-NetworkingLandscapeSetup/AccessSiemensAndRaspberryViaYaler.md

 ## How to access the PI and the Siemens Device via Yaler

 You have to be in SAP-Internet or SAP-Guest for this to work.
 It does not work in the corporate network.
-Multiple people should be able to connect in parrallel.
+Multiple people should be able to connect in parallel.
 You can connect to the PI and to the Siemens device both at the same time as we use different ports here.

 Follow the instructions step 1-4 at https://yaler.net/ssh to install the Java tunnel app on your machine or follow the putty instuctions and adjust accordingly the next steps.